Frantic Freddie: Gameplay

 The player uses a joystick to control the eponymous Frantic Freddie, a telephone line engineer.
 Each level takes place on a single screen, each with five full-width platforms connected by telegraph poles.
 Freddie runs along the platforms; he cannot pass through the telegraph poles but may climb up and down either side of them.
 The goal of the game is to collect the pots of gold resting on the platforms, as well as optional bonus items which scroll through the playing area.
 Each level is patrolled by three to five monstrous "Greeblies" that Freddie must avoid, lest he lose a life.

 The game has a total of sixteen playable levels punctuated by animated intermission sequences.

 The 17th level has a game breaking bug, as this level mistakenly has all poles removed.
-This means that Freddie can't reach the platforms above him, making this level impossible to clear.
+This means that Freddie cannot reach the platforms above him, making this level impossible to clear.

-The Greeblies, at the top of the screen, have now taken the form of Freddie, and since they can't reach Freddie, because of the missing poles, this is the end of the game.
+The Greeblies, at the top of the screen, have now taken the form of Freddie, and since they cannot reach Freddie, because of the missing poles, this is the end of the game.
 The player is forced to reset/turn off the system.